cfmmoc/cfmmoc/README.md

 cfMMOC library is a terrain rendering framework on top of OGRE v1.9.

 ## Prerequisites
-install the following dependences for cfMMOC
+Install the following dependences for cfMMOC:

 ois-1.3.0-14.fc27.x86_64